 Some Things You Should Know

 This is a Herculean feat.
 Some of the miles will be hike-a-bike.
 We didn’t make up this game because we thought it would be easy.
 We made it up because we imagined that it was hard, but possible, for some people.
 Think bikepacking the Continental Divide Trail or Great Divide Route.
-Sure it will take a while, but after the first year there are many people over half way there.
+Sure it may take a while, but that’s part of the fun isn’t it?